 The Buy Clean approach allows California to help clean businesses and industries maintain their position as strong, global leaders on climate action.
 It creates additional motivation for suppliers to reduce their climate pollution.
 The state’s substantial purchasing power already makes it an attractive market for firms across the United States, and around the world.

 USGBC-LA is proud to assist manufacturers of steel, flat glass, and mineral wool insulation through the Buy Clean Incentive Program by offering incentives of up to $15,000.
 The incentive can be used to acquire their Environmental Product Declaration and green their own supply chain and manufacturing processes.
-The key date is July 1, 2019,* when the EPDs will be required by the state for procurement on new projects.
+The key dates have been updated for when the EPDs will be required by the state for procurement on new projects.
+The key dates are: